QubesOS/qubes-doc/introduction/support.md

 came from the same keyholder.

-## Discussion list guidelines ##
+## Discussion guidelines ##

-Qubes discussions mainly take place on two mailing lists: `qubes-users` and `qubes-devel`, both of which are explained below.
-Please send all questions regarding Qubes to one of these two lists. **Please do not send questions to individual Qubes developers.** By sending a message to the appropriate mailing list, you are not only giving others a chance to help you, but you may also be helping others by starting a public discussion about a shared problem or interest.
+Qubes discussions mainly take place on `qubes-users`, `qubes-devel`, and our [forum], all of which are explained below.
+Most questions should be directed to `qubes-users` or the [forum]. **Please do not send questions to individual Qubes developers.** By sending a message to the appropriate mailing list, you are not only giving others a chance to help you, but you may also be helping others by starting a public discussion about a shared problem or interest.

-These are open mailing lists where people freely come together to discuss Qubes and voluntarily help each other out of mutual interest and good will.
+These are open venues where people freely come together to discuss Qubes and voluntarily help each other out of mutual interest and good will.
 They are *not* your personal, paid support service. **No one owes you a reply.** No one here is responsible for solving your problems for you.
 Nonetheless, there are